nieweglp/crypto_data/README.md

 2. Save streaming data to MongoDB NoSQL document database.

-3. Create database in Postgres.
+3. Create database in Postgres and insert data from MongoDB

-4. Loading data to Postgres from MongoDB using Airflow.
+4. Orchestrate workflow using Airflow.